Content Marketing Manager

 But I’m sure you’re thinking, “Now what do I do with all that data anyway”

-Instead of explaining, let me show you what apps are building today with Smartcar’s API.
+Instead of explaining, let me show you what apps can build with the Smartcar API.

 Apps can access a vehicle’s charging status, battery capacity, battery levels, and location to find an optimal route with EV charging stations along the way.